Hazot/dotfiles/README.md

 The ``macos`` branch is also always up-to-date.

-The ``ubuntu`` branch is always up-to-date since I'm using this over WSL now.
+The ``gentoo`` branch is not often updated, only sometimes when I use it.

 The ``manjaro`` branch already has a ``manjaro-zsh-config`` file with default stuff not present in ``.zshrc``.